Ferris State University has been ranked among the “Top Public Schools,” in the Midwest, as announced by U.S. News and World Report.

 than 180 educational programs, including doctorates, master’s, bachelor’s and associate

-degrees, through eight academic colleges: Arts and Sciences, Business, Education and
+degrees, through eight academic colleges: Arts, Sciences and Education, Business,

-Human Services, Engineering Technology, Health Professions, Kendall College of Art
+Education and Human Services, Engineering Technology, Health Professions, Kendall

 PHOTO CAPTION: Ferris State University Professor of Biology Mary Murnik works with a student during a class session.
 The university was ranked among the top 20 regional public universities in the 2017 Best Colleges rankings released by U.S. News and World Report.